 Liaison with the Governing Body and the Local Authority on any deficiencies brought to the attention of the Governing Body and how these should be rectified without delay.

-Management and referral of cases of suspected abuse to Specialist Services First Response Children’s Duty (and/or Police where a crime may have been committed)
+Management and referral of cases of suspected abuse to Specialist Services First Response Children’s Duty (and/or Police where a crime may have been committed).

-Act as a source of support, advice and expertise within the school
+Act as a source of support, advice and expertise within the school.

-To attend and contribute to child protection conferences when required
+To attend and contribute to child protection conferences when required.

-Be alert to the specific needs of children in need, those with educational needs and young carers
+Be alert to the specific needs of children in need, those with special educational needs and disability and young carers

 Ensure each member of staff has access to and understands the school’s child protection policy especially new or part-time staff who may work with different educational establishments;

-Ensure all staff have induction training covering child protection and staff behaviour and are able to recognise and report any concerns immediately they arise and to give Part 1 of “Keeping children safe in education” to all staff;
+Ensure all staff have induction training covering child protection, the pupil behaviour policy, children who go missing,and staff behaviour.
+Staff will be trained to recognise and report any concerns immediately they arise and will be provided with Part 1 of “Keeping children safe in education” and Annex A to those working directly with children;

 Keep detailed, accurate and secure written records of concerns and referrals;